pranav-testarmada/pranav-testarmada.github.io/_posts/2017-11-27-Functional Testing-Native iOS-JAVASCRIPT-Boilerplates.md

 ---
 ## Nightwatch Mobile boilerplate

-To learn more about the functional JS TDK and to see an example project of how it can be used please [go here](https://gecgithub01.walmart.com/otto/boilerplate-nightwatch-mobile)
+To learn more about the functional JS TDK and to see an example project of how it can be used please go to [boilerplate project](https://github.com/TestArmada/boilerplate-nightwatch)